-Overall, even though the backlog figure declined in 2014, the projected level of funding beyond the 2012 bond measure is insufficient to stabilize the backlog long term.
+Overall, even though the backlog figure declined in 2015, the projected level of funding beyond the 2012 bond measure is insufficient to stabilize the backlog long term.
+A significant impact to the unstable backlog is the declining condition to residential streets.
 Annually, a number of streets are falling into a more costly treatment category due to lack of funding to repair them.
 It is also important to note that the backlog estimate is limited to improved asphalt streets.
 It does not take into account the repair needs for concrete streets, unimproved streets, sidewalks, off-street shared-used paths, or other elements of the transportation system.

-The 2014 report uses three funding scenarios to project treatment needs and costs over a 10-year period.
+The 2016 report uses three funding scenarios to project treatment needs and costs over a 10-year period.
 The analyses for all three scenarios use costs updated by Engineering in 2011 and are adjusted to include a 2% inflation factor.
 Following is a summary of the analyses:

-- Maintaining the current level of funding, including the 2012 bond measure, results in a total projected backlog of \$173 million in 10 years.
+- Maintaining the current level of funding, including the 2012 bond measure, results in a total projected backlog of \$186 million in 10 years.
 Prior to approval of the 2012 bond, the projected 10-year backlog was \$264 million.
-The current bond measure funding will end in 2019 decreasing pavement preservation from an average of \$11.3 million to \$3.1 million unless additional funding is approved. - After the 2012 bond measure funding is ended future funding of \$9 million annually is needed to prevent arterials and collectors from falling into the reconstruct range and eliminate the reconstruct backlog for arterial and collector streets in 10 years. - Increasing the funding level to \$12 million annually is needed to prevent any street from falling into the reconstruct range and eliminate the total reconstruct backlog in 10 years.
+The current bond measure funding will end in 2019 decreasing pavement preservation from an average of \$11.3 million to \$3.1 million unless additional funding is approved. - After the 2012 bond measure funding has ended, future funding of \$9.5 million annually is needed to prevent arterials and collectors from falling into the reconstruct range and eliminate the reconstruct backlog for arterial and collector streets in 10 years. - Increasing the funding level to \$17 million annually is needed to prevent any street from falling into the reconstruct range and eliminate the total reconstruct backlog in 10 years.
 Residential streets account for approximately 62% (lane miles) of the system and over half of the current backlog is for the treatment of these streets.